Summer Textile Exploration Program

 What is STEP?

-Applications for STEP 2025 sessions will open Jan.
+Applications for STEP 2025 sessions open on Jan.
 1.

 Our Summer Textile Exploration Program (STEP) consists of five one-week sessions for rising high school seniors interested in learning about the textile industry, fashion, engineering, chemistry and marketing.